btholt/jsmvc-pres/presenters-notes/overview.md

 - It is a more minimalistic approach to the problem than Angular takes; it really only seeks to give you your data-bound templates and then gets out of the way whereas Angular seeks to be a total-app solution.
 Both philosophies have merit.
 - The community is small but the maintainers are pretty active and available to help.
 - It's a fun library to tool around with.

+## Vanilla JS

+- Wait, wut?
+This is a talk about frameworks and we're going to be talking about being frameworkless?
+Yes, we are, because you should consider it.
+- If you use one of these frameworks, you are going to run into an edge condition and you are going to hate it.
+You are going to want to do something and the framework will not want you to do it.
+This is incredibly frustrating.
+- Being in a framework means you have yielded some control of the structuring of your app to someone else's philosophy.
+This, as you can imagine, is a double-edged sword.
+To some extent, you are always going to have a square-peg, round-hole problem because the framework is not designed for your use case.
+It is designed for *everyone's* use case.
+- Everyone here has touched jQuery.
+Or at least has heard of it.
+In your last jQuery project, did you use jQuery's entire API?
+I would wager there is not an app in the entire world that scratches the entire API surface of jQuery.
+This is similar to a framework: how many Angular devs here think they scratch the entire surface of Angular's API?
+By my count, the exposed API has well over 200 access points.
+You are carrying a lot of dead weight for a few production boons.
+A lot of these times you can spend an afternoon and craft your own minimalist framework.
+- Consider not using a framework if your app is more than a prototype.